gavinpicard/iconocolor/README.md

 - View all configured folders in **Settings → Iconocolor**
 - Edit or remove configurations from the settings tab
-- Right-click a configured folder and select **"Remove icon and colors"** to clear its configuration
+- Right-click a configured folder and select **"Remove Icon and Colors"** to clear its configuration

 ### Color Palettes and Auto-Coloring